sportsbet/react-responsive-components/README.md

 You use two different components, one is the `<ResponsiveRoot>` and the other is `<Responsive>`.
 Wrap something near the Root component of your app with `<ResponsiveRoot>`.
 Then wrap your individual components that need to respond to screen size changes with `<Responsive>`.

-The "name" of the currentBreakpoint becomes the responsiveKey prop. `<Responsive>` will pass this responsiveKey to all its children.
+The "name" of the currentBreakpoint becomes the responsiveKey prop. `<Responsive>` will pass this responsiveKey to it's children where the child is a function.

 The magic happens by using the same breakpoint objects in `<ResponsiveRoot>` as in `<Responsive>`.
 You can use responsiveHoC to mix your pre-defined breakpoints object into both components.
 Better yet, you can connect both of these to a redux store, so the `<Responsive>` wrappers will automatically get notified with the new breakpoint when the form factor has changed.